markfisher1/LEMP-stack-on-AWS/README.md

 Step 2: via CLI

 i.
 ON YOUR COMMAND PROMPT Connect to Instance:
-Establish SSH connection to the EC2 instance. cd "path to your key file" for eg- cd C:\Users\NAME\linux key  (remember to put the cd command before the path) then, click enter and copy and paste your AWS CONSOLE SSH (its found when you click on your instance name and click on connect, under the 'connect to instance' page click on the SSH client and you will find your instance public DNS that
+Establish SSH connection to the EC2 instance.--

+cd "path to your key file" for eg- cd C:\Users\NAME\linux key  (remember to put the cd command before the path) then, click enter and copy and paste your AWS CONSOLE SSH (its found when you click on your instance name and click on connect, under the 'connect to instance' page click on the SSH client and you will find your instance public DNS that